thachmai/thachmai.github.io/_posts/2015-04-30-running-mongodb-container.md

 sudo docker run -d -p 27017:27017 -v ~/data:/data/db mongo
 ```

-Don't be intimidated by the parameters of the command.
-You'll get used to it after [playing](https://docs.docker.com/userguide/dockervolumes/) [around](http://docs.docker.com/userguide/usingdocker/) with docker.
+I'll explain the syntax of the `docker run` command in a bit.
 At this point, you should have a MongoDB instance listening on port 27017.
 Its data is stored in `~/data` directory of the docker host.

-Next, let's populate the fresh database with some data.
+Now, let's populate the fresh database with some data.

 # Connecting to your MongoDB container
 ```bash